 Storyboarding

 The next step of the process is to storyboard the script.
 A storyboard is a visual mock-up of the shoot, which looks similar to a cartoon strip when it is finished.
 The piece outlines everything scene by scene, creating a visual representation of the video before shooting starts, so the crew knows what they need to set up.
-While some videos, like talking head videos and testimonials, likely don't require this step, more technically sophisticated videos like documentaries need it.
-This is the next pre-production stage where a client can review the work and request changes.

 Coordination